Email Consent Statement

 Holiday Retirement communities offer a robust calendar of activities designed to stimulate the seven dimensions of wellness: physical, emotional, spiritual, intellectual, creative, social, and vocational.
 Engaged and active seniors lead richer, healthier, more satisfying lives — and science proves it.
 Here is some of the research backing the importance of an active and socially connected life in older age:

-1. Lowers the risk of age-related conditions: Strong social support has been linked to lower inflammation in the body, which researchers believe plays a role in age-related conditions, such as Alzheimer’s Disease, arthritis, osteoporosis, some cancers, and cardiovascular disease.
+Lowers the risk of age-related conditions - Strong social support has been linked to lower inflammation in the body, which researchers believe plays a role in age-related conditions such as Alzheimer’s disease, arthritis, osteoporosis, some cancers, and cardiovascular disease.

-2. Boosts memory performance: People over 80 with supportive social connections performed better than their less-social peers on episodic memory tasks.
-Performance of socially supported adults aged 80 plus was about the same as people who are middle aged.
+Boosts memory performance - People over 80 with supportive social connections performed better than their less-social peers on episodic memory tasks.
+Performance of socially supported adults aged 80-plus was about the same as people in middle age.

-3. Helps prevent depression: A strong social support system can be critical to good mental health.
-Research shows that activities like hobbies, social clubs, volunteering, and family gatherings are strong protective factors for depression in older adults.
+Helps prevent depression - A strong social support system can be critical to good mental health.
+Research shows that activities like hobbies, social clubs, volunteering, and family gatherings are strong protective factors for depression in older adults

-4. Decreases risk of death from cancer: People with higher perceptions of social support may have a lower risk of dying from cancer than peers with poor social satisfaction, according to a 2018 study published in Cancer Epidemiology, Biomarkers & Prevention journal.
+Decreases risk of cancer death - People with higher perceptions of social support may have a lower risk of dying from cancer than peers with poor social satisfaction, according to a 2018 study published in Cancer Epidemiology, Biomarkers & Prevention journal.

 Popular Holiday Retirement Activities